abbr/text2wav.node.js/README.md

 [![Build Status](https://travis-ci.org/abbr/text2wav.node.js.svg?branch=master)](https://travis-ci.org/abbr/text2wav.node.js)

 # text2wav.node.js
-A TTS speech synthesizer for Node.js, supporting 101 languages and accents.
+Self-contained multilingual TTS speech synthesizer for Node.js.

 ## Why
 There are not many self-contained FOSS speech synthesizer npm modules.
 Most TTS npm modules are just a wrapper to an external online service or a separately installed host program.
 For those self-contained FOSS modules, they are either designed to run in browser to play out the speech rather than output the audio file, or lacking multilingual support.